evanrinehart/hasklearn/chapter1.md

 -- neighborhood is a function taking a number and constructing a triple based on it neighborhood n = (n - 1, n, n + 1)

--- example defined by using a function, has value (6,7,8) example = neighborhood 7
+-- example defined by applying the defined function, has value (6,7,8) example = neighborhood 7
 ```